Octagon-simon/octaValidate/README.md

 </form>
 ```
-> Make sure that all input elements have a unique identifier.
-If you fail to attach an id to the input element, any validation rule applied to the element will be ignored.
+> Make sure that all input elements have a **unique identifier**.
+If you fail to attach an **id** to the input element, any validation rule applied to the element will be ignored.

-Now you need to create a new instance of the function and pass in the **form id** as the first argument.
+Now you need to create a new instance of the function and pass in the **form id** as the first argument, and any configurationoptions as the second argument.

 Then begin validation on that particular form by invoking the **validate()** method.